aws/aws-eks-best-practices/content/reliability/docs/controlplane.md

 AWS sets service limits (an upper limit on the number of each resource your team can request) to protect you from accidentally over-provisioning resources.
 [Amazon EKS Service Quotas](https://docs.aws.amazon.com/eks/latest/userguide/service-quotas.html) lists the service limits.
 There are two types of limits, soft limits, that can be changed with proper justification via a support ticket.
 Hard limits cannot be changed.
 You should consider these values when architecting your applications.
 Consider reviewing these service limits periodically and incorporate them during in your application design.

-> Besides the limits from orchestration engines, there are limits in other AWS services, such as Elastic Load Balancing (ELB) and Amazon VPC, that may affect your application performance.
+- Besides the limits from orchestration engines, there are limits in other AWS services, such as Elastic Load Balancing (ELB) and Amazon VPC, that may affect your application performance.
-> More about EC2 limits here: [EC2 service limits](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html).
+- More about EC2 limits here: [EC2 service limits](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html).
+- Each EC2 instance limits the number of packets that can be sent to the [Amazon-provided DNS server](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-limits) to a maximum of 1024 packets per second per network interface.

 ## Additional Resources: